AI OK; Piracy Not: Bartz v. Anthropic

 • Access, storage and sharing of vehicle operational and telematics data generated by motorized land vehicles and marine vessels

 And once again, detailed conditions apply to each of these exemptions.
-If you are thinking of invoking one of them, read the entire provision carefully and seek professional legal advice.
+If you are thinking of invoking one of them, read 37 CFR Part 201e carefully and seek professional legal advice.

 Read about other non-AI-related legal issues.ย